Course Descriptions

 During our AP Summer Institute, we will work with each of the main areas of the English Language exam—the multiple-choice questions (both the reading and the writing questions), the synthesis essay, the rhetorical analysis essay, and the argument essay—and discuss ways to prepare our students with the skills they will need on the AP test.
 We will examine the Course and Exam Description book and the resources available in AP Classroom.
 We will also discuss the scoring process for the test and review the current year’s Language exam essay questions.

 As a community of peers, we will collaborate on strategies, practice test-taking, analyze readings, and share best practices.
-We will place ourselves in the position of our students and then explore how we, as their teachers, can improve their skills as writers, thinkers, as close-readers, and test-takers.
+We will place ourselves in the position of our students and then explore how we, as their teachers, can improve their skills as writers, thinkers, close readers, and test-takers.

-Readings will come from various pre-20th century and 20th-century / contemporary sources.
-However, the emphasis will be on non-fiction; we will discuss the use of poetry and other fiction within the Language course.
-Before the course, I will send a list of essays to read so we have a set of common texts to discuss.
+Readings will include various pre-20th-century and 20th-century / contemporary sources.
+However, the emphasis will be on non-fiction; we will discuss using poetry and other fiction within the Language course.
+Before the course, I will send a list of essays to read so we have a set of standard texts to discuss.

 Ed.
 603 - ENGLISH LITERATURE & COMPOSITION